procedures

 Neuroradiology

-MR Angiography of the brain, neck, and dural sinuses
+MR and CT Angiography of the brain and neck

-Angiography is a minimally invasive treatment medical test that helps physicians diagnose and treat medical conditions.
+Angiography is a minimally invasive medical test that helps physicians diagnose and treat medical conditions.
 In magnetic resonance (MR) angiography, a powerful magnetic field, radio waves and a computer produce the detailed images.
 MR angiography may be performed with or without contrast material.
+In CT angiography, special x-ray equipment produces cross-sectional images after contrast is injected.
 If needed, the contrast material is usually injected using a vein in the arm.

 Ultrasound